Roxanne Reid

 10. Get a bird’s eye view of the wonder that is the Fairest Cape by taking a helicopter tour over the peninsula – anything from 20 minutes to an hour, depending on the depth of your pockets.

-In the next post, some fun foodie things to do in Cape Town.
+You may also enjoy my post about some fun foodie things to do in Cape Town.

 Like it?
 Pin this image!